smerinohpe/iptables_block/README.md

 # iptables_block

-Service program to check recurrently the journalctl attempting connections to our server and blocking ip with ipset and iptables in linux.
+Service program to check recurrently the journalctl and the attempting connections to our server and block ip with ipset and iptables in linux.

-## Neccesary libraries and programs
+## Necessary libraries and programs
 - Python 3
 - Libraries: os, time
 - iptables